Build a Media Server - Background

 sudo apt-get update

-to update the package index.
 Then issue the following command to update the installed packages:

 sudo aptitude safe-upgrade